 BTVLEP Assurance & Accountability Framework - latest version updated in February 2018.

 BTVLEP Statement of Assurance - February 2018

 Department for Communities and Local Government - Accountability System Statement..

 BTVLEP will publish Business Cases and Independent Evaluations for projects supported by our local growth fund schemes, within the reports section on this website, and would welcome comments on these assessments.
 If you have any questions or would like to comment on any project please e-mail: email@example.com .

 BTVLEP will ensure that a regular annual assessment of the membership of the Board and its sub-groups takes place to ensure that the overall membership reflects the diversity of the Buckinghamshire community, and that there are no barriers to participation as a result of gender, race, disability or sexual orientation.

 Our constitution ensures that all geographies within the county are represented through local authority membership and that our private sector members represent a mix of both SME and larger businesses.

-There is a requirement for directors to register declarations of interests in accordance with the Companies Act 2006.
-The Companies Act 2006 requires directors to avoid situations in which a director “has (or can have) a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the company”.
+There is a requirement for directors and staff to register declarations of interests in accordance with the Companies Act 2006.
+The Companies Act 2006 requires directors and staff to avoid situations in which a director/staff member “has (or can have) a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the company”.